feulf/raintpl3/README.md

 RainTPL 3
 =========

-By Federico Ulfo and a lot [awesome contributors](https://github.com/rainphp/raintpl3/network)!

 [RainTPL](http://raintpl.com) is an easy template engine for PHP that enables designers and developers to work better together, it loads HTML template to separate the presentation from the logic.

 Features